LCD Soundsystem: Early singles and self-titled album (2002–2005)

-In December 2005, the group received nominations for two Grammy awards, one for Best Electronic/Dance Album with their self-titled album and one for Best Dance Recording with "Daft Punk Is Playing at My House."
+In December 2005, the group received nominations for two Grammy awards, one for Best Electronic/Dance Album with their self-titled album and one for Best Dance Recording with "Daft Punk Is Playing at My House".
 Their self-titled debut was also placed at number 94 of Amazon.com's "Top 100 Editor's Picks" of 2005.

 "45:33" and Sound of Silver (2006–2008)

-In October 2006, LCD Soundsystem released a composition entitled "45:33", as part of Nike's Original Run series.
+In October 2006, LCD Soundsystem released a composition titled "45:33", as part of Nike's Original Run series.
 It was made available for download from iTunes.
-Despite its name, the track is actually 45 minutes and 58 seconds long—the title is a reference to vinyl speeds (33 and 45 RPM)—and was claimed to "reward and push at good intervals of a run".
-However, it was later revealed that this was not the case, but that Murphy merely wanted the opportunity to create a long piece of music, akin to E2-E4 by Manuel Göttsching.
+Despite its name, the track is actually 45 minutes and 58 seconds long—the title being an apparent reference to vinyl speeds (45 and 33 RPM)—and was claimed to "reward and push at good intervals of a run".
+However, it was later revealed that this was not the case, and that Murphy merely wanted the opportunity to create a long piece of music, akin to E2-E4 by Manuel Göttsching.